Kenwood TL-922 amplifier, 850 W output.

 the efficiency of your equipment instead of looking for the last

 novelty.
-For the same price or even less expensive, it will be more useful to improve performances
+For the same price or even cheaper, it will be more useful to improve performances

 or your transceiver and antenna than using a linear amplifier.
 In all cases adding an amplifier to

-your actual installation will probably not help you much in working
+your current installation will probably not help you much in working

 far DX stations that arrive 53 or not at all to you.

-I have never said neither that an amplifier might replace a defective
+I have never said either that an amplifier might replace a defective

 antenna.
 Far from me this idea.
 Do never use a high power to